ssm-lang/sslang/CONTRIBUTING.md

 git build # equivalent convenience alias
 ```

-You may also start a build server to continuously watch your filesystem and build as soon as it detects changes, eliminating the need to later run `build` manually:
+You may also start a build server to continuously watch your file system and build as soon as it detects changes, eliminating the need to later run `build` manually:

 ```shell
 git build --test --no-run-tests --file-watch